bneidlinger/RobotWars/RobotWars_app_code.md

             const gameState = this.getGameState();

             // 6.
-Broadcast the state to ALL clients in this game's room AND the spectator room. this.io.to(this.gameId).to(this.spectatorRoom).emit('gameStateUpdate', gameState);
+Broadcast the state to ALL clients in this game's room AND the spectator room.
+            // For test games, gameId room only contains the one real player. this.io.to(this.gameId).to(this.spectatorRoom).emit('gameStateUpdate', gameState);

         } catch (error) {